-Fox Lane High School » Foreign Language » Latin
+Fox Lane High School » World Language » Latin

 The study of Latin offers a unique opportunity to look at the nature of language itself.
 Latin plays an important role in helping to develop literary skills and English vocabulary skills for students at all levels.
 Latin contributes to the literacy of students and helps them better understand their native language because it teaches them how language works, it introduces them to grammatical structures different from English, and it helps them focus on and appreciate the uniqueness of English.
 In addition, because of its non-English word structure and sentence patterns, Latin promotes the development of qualities such as observance, accuracy, logic, and analysis.
 Additionally, through the study of Latin, students also enter the world of an ancient culture.
 Studying the language, customs, and beliefs of a society from a different time and places is a mind-expanding experience.
 Conversely, focusing on the similarities between our culture and that of the Romans offers the opportunity to consider the Graeco-Roman contribution to American life in areas such as government, architecture, literature, and ideas.